luizomf/simple_typescript_only_start_project/README.md

 If you choose to use Visual Studio Code, you should install the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

 ## ESLint and TypeScript configuration
-After the steps above, it's time to configure ESLint and TypeScript.
+After following the steps above, it's time to configure ESLint and TypeScript.

 Type the following: